 What is Emotet?

-There are dozens of trojans similar to Emotet.
-For example, Adwind, Pony, Trickbot, and many others.
-Their behavior might differ slightly (in terms of information tracking, crypto mining, botnet connections, and similar), however, all of these viruses are extremely harmful and pose a direct threat to your privacy and Internet browsing safety.
+There are dozens of trojans similar to Emotet including, for example, Adwind, Pony, and Trickbot.
+Their behavior might differ slightly (in terms of information tracking, crypto-mining, botnet connections, and similar), however, all of these viruses are extremely harmful and pose a direct threat to your privacy and browsing safety.

 How did Emotet infect my computer?